Jagadekaveeruni Katha: Plot

 Pratap, Jayanti, and Rendu Chintalu travel to the kingdom of Kamakuta, ruled by King Threesoka (Rajanala), who desires the perfect wife.
-His minister, Badarayana (C. S. R.), tries to help him, but when Threesoka sees Jayanti, he becomes infatuated.
+His minister, Badarayana (C. S. R.), tries to help him, but when Threesoka sees Jayanti, he becomes infatuated with her.
 He lures Pratap to the palace under the guise of rewarding him, but his schemes are repeatedly foiled by Ekasha (Girija) and Rendu Chintalu.
 Threesoka then sends Pratap on dangerous quests to collect poison from Nagaloka and a gem from Varunaloka, both of which he successfully completes, marrying Nagini and Varuni in the process.

-Despite Pratap’s victories, Threesoka and Badarayana conspire again, this time attempting to send Pratap to Naraka (hell).
+Despite Pratap's victories, Threesoka and Badarayana conspire again, this time attempting to send Pratap to Naraka (hell).
 Pratap returns unharmed, bringing back Marichi as his wife.
 To escape their own treachery, Threesoka and Badarayana jump into fire, only to meet their demise, while Pratap survives.
-He reinstates the kingdom’s former minister and fulfills Rendu Chintalu’s wish by crowning him and Ekasha as king and queen of Kamakuta.
+He reinstates the kingdom's former minister and fulfills Rendu Chintalu's wish by crowning him and Ekasha as king and queen of Kamakuta.

 Meanwhile, back in Udayagiri, Jagajithu betrays the kingdom, but the king and queen escape and reunite with Pratap in Kamakuta.
-The king's eyesight is restored, and Pratap, now with his five wives, is sent to battle.
+The king's eyesight is restored, and Pratap, now with his four wives, is sent to battle.
 Jagajithu poisons Pratap and abandons him, but Pratap is revived by the celestial maidens.
 Heartbroken over his circumstances, Pratap continues his journey, ultimately earning the favor of the gods.

-Pratap undergoes several tests to prove his worth, including rescuing Agni’s wife and displaying divine musical abilities by playing multiple instruments simultaneously.
+Pratap undergoes several tests to prove his worth, including rescuing Agni's wife and displaying divine musical abilities by playing multiple instruments simultaneously.
 In the final test, he identifies his wives in disguise, affirming his devotion and wisdom.
 The gods, convinced of his prowess and virtue, grant him their daughters.